girlguidinghertfordshire/ggherts/about-us/county-centre/index.md

 Please use the calendar to check availability.
 Booking requests can be submitted directly via the calendar or by contacting the Bookings Secretary on <hgcbookings@girlguidinghertfordshire.org.uk>

+If you are looking to book use of the site in 2025 please contact the bookings secretary on h<gcbookings@girlguidinghertfordshire.org.uk> in the first instance.
+Please do not use the booking facility via the availability calendar.

 [Availability Calendar](https://v2.hallmaster.co.uk/Diary/ViewWeeklyDiary/11336){:.external-link.btn.btn-primary}{:target="_blank"}{:rel="noreferrer noopener"}

 Please email your signed and dated Booking Terms and Conditions to the Bookings Secretary via <HGCbookings@girlguidinghertfordshire.org.uk> within 14 days of confirmation that your provisional booking has been accepted.